 Putting aside the opportunity cost, I'm going to run down a list of optional costs and share a few pointers in case you feel like trying this yourself.
 A solid knowledge of Microsoft Word (or similar) and a dash of patience and perseverance is all you need to make it happen.

-The minimum you need to publish a print book using CreateSpace is:
+The minimum you need to publish a print book using KDP Print is:

-- A manuscript formatted to CreateSpace specifications.
-(Download templates here.)
+- A manuscript formatted to Amazon specifications.
+Download Amazon paperback manuscript templates here.

-I've produced CreateSpace manuscripts in both Word and PDF format for uploading and find it easier to upload a PDF file.
+We've produced files in both Word and PDF format for uploading and find it easier to upload a PDF file.
 If you are using Word, there may be times when you use a special font or other element and their system will report a problem with your file.
-I've gotten around this by submitting a PDF because the fonts are embedded when you create the file.
+You can get around this by submitting a PDF because the fonts are embedded when you create the file.

 Covers are another area where many people feel at a disadvantage.
 The cost is going to range from $0 to several hundred dollars so it becomes a budget consideration.
 Read our post on cover design resources.